8 Crazy Nights: Celebrating Hanukkah in PittsburghDecember 23, 2019

 William Pitt the Elder: Pittsburgh’s Well-Respected NamesakeJanuary 13, 2020

-The Great War, World War I, was winding down when in the spring of 1918, soldiers and citizens in Europe suddenly began to fall ill and die with what some called the “Spanish Flu.”
-The movement of troops around the globe enabled this “mystery illness” to sweep across Europe and Asia and eventually kill approximately 50 million people worldwide, becoming the worst influenza pandemic recorded.
-The flu is believed to have come to the U.S. during the summer of that year, and it eventually made its way to Pittsburgh.
+World War I was winding down when, in the spring of 1918, soldiers and citizens in Europe suddenly began to fall ill and die.
+The movement of troops around the globe enabled this “mystery illness” to sweep across Europe and Asia and eventually kill approximately 50 million people worldwide.
+The “Spanish Flu” became the worst influenza pandemic recorded at the time.
+The virus was so widespread and devastating that the average life expectancy in the U.S. fell by twelve years.

 By Janice Palko